 There is coverage in the curriculum of equalities issues, particularly with regard to tackling prejudice and promoting community cohesion and mutual understanding.
-Following the recent governor equalities walk and a noticeable increase in the use of terms such as 'firemen' or 'policeman' by the children, we recognise the need to do more work to challenge gender stereotypes.

-There are activities across the curriculum to promote pupils' spiritual, moral, social and cultural development and the help them to embody values and develop character traits such as resilience, determination, perseverance and optimism.
+There are activities across the curriculum to promote pupils' spiritual, moral, social and cultural development and help them to embody values and develop character traits such as resilience, determination, perseverance and optimism.